Methodology

 Sanctions and other lists

-Sanctions and other lists relevant to evaluating a jurisdiction’s ML/TF risk, including those issued by the FATF, UN Security Council, US Office of Foreign Assets Control and European Union, are included in the Expert Edition for information purposes.
+Sanctions and other lists relevant to evaluating a country or jurisdiction’s money laundering risks, including those issued by the FATF, UN Security Council, US Office of Foreign Assets Control, European Union and United Kingdom, are included in the Expert Edition for information purposes.
 They are not indicators and do not affect a jurisdiction's overall score.
 This is because the underlying reasons for a jurisdiction's appearance on such a list are typically reflected in the Basel AML Index data indicators.